Easy Coconut Blondies

 Featured Comments

-“New favorite here — so flavorful. festive was spot on.”
+“New favorite here — will make again. fizzy was spot on.”

 “Super easy and so flavorful!
 My family asked for seconds.
 Saving this one.”

-“New favorite here — family favorite. celebratory was spot on.”
+“New favorite here — family favorite. homemade was spot on.”